Metalnib/DataflowTest/readme.md

+# TPL Data Flow configuration

+This page shows the effect of various configuration parameters on the TPL Dataflow blocks.

 ## Bounded Capacity and back-pressure

 Data-flow blocks work as tanks of liquid: if the lower tank is full the higher one will start to fill.If the lower one has infinite volume the higher tanks will not be filled ever.